Chao0511/chaowang-website/index.md

 - Data augmentation for network Traffic Classification (TC):
 In TC, large-scale datasets with high-quality labeling is expensive.
 To alleviate this burden,
-I develop augmentation methods by hand-crafted function and generative models to boost classifiers' generalization and robustness in multiple use cases.
+I develop augmentation methods by hand-crafted functions and generative models to boost classifiers' generalization and robustness in multiple use cases.